MSK998/MoodleScrape/README.md

 # MoodleScrape
-A Python3 script to pull all downloadable files from RGU Moodle pages
+A Python3 script to pull all downloadable files from RGU Moodle pages.
+All that is needed is a link to the module page similar to this: http://campusmoodle.rgu.ac.uk/course/view.php?id=94733

 MoodleScrape is designed to make life a little bit easier for Robert Gordon University students and staff.